ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 **this variable**

-The short answer is that, the value of this varibale is the object “before dot”, the one used to call the method.
+The short answer is that, the value of this variable is the object “before the dot”.

 For more detailed description, keep on reading.